Do you cycle with lights during the day?

-DRL has been around in the automotive industry for a long time and countries such as the U.S., Canada, Scandinavia and European Union have laws that require vehicles to have DRL.
+DRL has been around in the automotive industry for a long time.
+Countries like the U.S., Canada, Scandinavia, and European Union have laws requiring vehicles to have DRL.

 As for bike lights, more and more brands are jumping on board and including DRL in their bike lights lineup.
 While their implementation could differ slightly, they all achieve the same objective.